 Despite their relatively small size, pet birds are not cheap.
 Even for non-exotic small birds like parakeets, expenses like cages ($70), food ($75), toys and treats ($25), medications and vet bills ($85) add up quickly.

 Cats | ~$1200 initially, then $800+ per year.

 Annual medical costs of $400 or more are just the beginning.
 Kennel and boarding fees average $337 per year, followed by food ($203), grooming ($20), toys ($23) and other supplies ($92).

 Dogs | ~$1,500+ initially, plus $1,500+ annually

 On average, owning a dog can cost over $1,500 per year.
 However, costs can vary widely based on the age, breed and health of your dog.
 Geography and climate can mean costly flea products.
 And size matters: to some degree, the bigger the dog, the higher your expenses will be.

 Horses | $3,800+++

 Whoa, Nelly!
 It’s not easy to rein in those equine expenses.
 Depending on whether you’re boarding or not (full-care, pasture, or self-care), total costs to keep your horse housed, fed, groomed, exercised, and regularly cared for by a veterinarian, run an average of nearly $4,000 annually … about the same average cost of a car payment.

 Ensure your pet is covered for the inevitable and the unforeseeable.
 Get a quote on affordable pet insurance today!

 Read more: Ready to bring home a new family member?
-Here are 10 things you should do first to prepare for a new pet.
+Here’s how to pet-proof your place in a weekend.